-Our core business activities revolves around the development of an ecosystem based on high ethical standards and generating real economic activity uplifting the living standards of communities.
-Our business philosophy is to serve our people by investing for creations of job opportunities, supporting in securing necessities like affordable housing and provide direct assistance to poor and needy people.
-Further, the Bank provides direct donation to a number of educational institutions and offer on-job training to students of number of local universities.
-Further, the Bank supports number of organizations in the field of Islamic banking and finance research.
-Furthermore, the Bank participated and sponsored many important international Islamic finance and banking events and conferences, more particularly, the World Islamic Banking Conference organized by the Accounting and Auditing Organization of Islamic Financial Institutions (AAOIFI) etc.
+As being core obligation to our community, a significant amount was being provided as a direct donation to educational institutions, hospitals, orphanage and other charitable institutions.
+Further, the Bank provides onjob training to students of universities and continues to provide support to organizations in the field of Islamic banking and finance research.
+Furthermore, the Bank remained partner and key sponsor in many Islamic finance and banking events and conferences, more particularly, the World Islamic Banking Conference organized by the Accounting and Auditing Organization of Islamic Financial Institutions (AAOIFI), etc.